KNaresh1/token-exchange-dapp/README.md

 ### App walkthrough
 1. To start with, user can connect to their metamask wallet using the Connect button
-2. User can change networks for their trading - (Localhost, Kovan are currently supported).
+2. User can change networks for their trading - (Localhost, Sepolia are currently supported).
 It can support any other evm compatible chains
 3. Can trade tokens by selecting different trading pairs.
 Currently supported tokens are listed in the dropdown
 4. The app basically allows users to deposit and withdraws his funds from/to crypto currency exchange
 5. User can buy and sell crypto and he can see all his orders in his list as well as fill the orders